thenexthub/Codira/docs/ABI/TypeLayout.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The root of a class hierarchy must remain stable, at pain of
 invalidating the metaclass hierarchy.
-Note that a Swift class without an
+Note that a Codira class without an
-explicit base class is implicitly rooted in the SwiftObject
+explicit base class is implicitly rooted in the CodiraObject
 Objective-C class.